See Dick and Jane

 In a 1965 Saturday Review of Literature article, “The All-White World of Children’s Books,” she criticized the near absence of black characters in children’s books.
 Her criticism pushed publishers to evaluate their policies and led to several follow-up studies.

-One Response to “See Dick and Jane”
+One thought on “See Dick and Jane

 Leave a Reply